 There are a number of requirements for the Ph.D. degree.
 Two of the requirements, the preliminary focus and the primary focus, are coursework related.
-Core Competency Certification, Research Skills, and Doctoral Minor are requirements managed by the student's advisory committee.
-Other requirements deal with advisory committee formation, procedural, and Graduate School requirements.
+Other requirements deal with core competency, advisory committee formation, procedural, and Graduate School requirements.

 Preliminary Focus